UPDATE on the Unique Key Model

 WHEN transaction_region IN ('high_risk_region1', 'high_risk_region2') THEN 'high'

--- Abnormal transaction amount
+-- Sudden abnormal transaction amount

 WHEN transaction_amount > 5 * average_daily_amount THEN 'high'